CharmedSatyr/if/README.md

 This package provides a simple conditional logic wrapper for React components.
 It exports a function component, `If`.

 `If` requires a `condition` prop and either child elements or a `then` prop.
 It accepts optional `else` and `unless` props.
-It returns a single unmodified prop value based on the combination of props it has received.
+It returns a single, unmodified prop value based on the combination of props it has received.

 The package is intended as a reusable drop-in to clean up repetitive conditional assignments in dynamic React applications.